PinKushin/FuelEconomyLogWPF/README.md

 for the user to change Views, and a ContentControl to display those Views.
 The .cs contains the logic for the close, minimize, and maximize buttons.

+### Theme Folder:
+This folder contains the Themes used to style the buttons and input fields
+Most of it is simple xaml.
+Only styling attributes go here.

+### MVVM/Model Folder:
+This folder contains the MpgLog model in MpgLog.cs.
+This is used to help validate
+user input, and hold data for the reading and writing of the csv file.
+There is also the MpgLogService which is used to initially create the csv
+file, read a csv file and bind it to the model, calculating Mpg as it does so,
+and return that model as a list to whatever calls ReadFile.

+### MVVM/View Folder:
+Views are what contain the content of the application, most of the heavy lifting
+is done here.
+Individual styling, text, the graph, and the table are done in these .xaml files.
+The HomeView.xaml.cs file contains the main logic needed get input data from the user,
+validate that input, and write it to a csv file.
+As well as the logic needed to read the csv
+file into the DataTable and update the view.
+The GraphView.xaml.cs file contains the logic needed to display the graph of the calculated Mpg.
+The AboutView.xaml.cs file is empty because the about page has no user interaction

+### MVVM/ViewModel
+Most ViewModels here are empty other than the MainViewViewModel.cs, which contains
+the DataBindings for every View, and MpgLogViewModel.cs, which contains it's data
+bindings.

+### Core:
+Core contains the classes needed to let the application selectively update elements
+instead of refreshing the whole page.

+The font and img folders are self explanatory.
+This was a great learning experience
+and I've enjoyed the challenge of completing this course.
+This application in particular
+exposed me to the MVVM design model.
+I had some experience with MVC in ASP.NET, but
+using that short of design in a desktop application was new for me.
+If you made it this far
+# THANK YOU!